-- 2.22 The MCMC will consider each termination over an operator's network as a separate relevant market.
-Termination markets will be defined separately at the wholesale level for:
+- 2.22 The MCMC considers each termination over an operator's network as a separate relevant market.
+Termination markets has been defined separately at the wholesale level for:

 - (a) each fixed network; and

 - (b) each mobile network.

 3 Origination (fixed and mobile)